materiaraiding/materiaraiding-old/tea.md

 - **Dark with Blue Tether**: you are tethered to Light with Blue Tether and must be far from them at the end of the forced march.
 - **Dark with Christmas Tether**: you are tethered to Light with Christmas Tether and must be close to them at the end of the forced march.

-Then, after the forced marches, 3 Perfect Alexander clones will **Super Jump** to the west, south and east cardinals respectively, near the wall.
+Then, after the forced marches, 3 Perfect Alexander clones will **J Jump** (this is basically the same as Super Jump, just named differently) to the west, south and east cardinals respectively, near the wall.
 These jumps will need to be baited by 3 players.
 After, the Perfect Alexander behind the wall at north will cast **Optical Sight**, which will be either 2 sets of light party stacks, or everyone needs spread out.
 - If there are 2 green balls to his left and right, it is **2 light party stacks**.
 - If there are multiple small green orbs, it is **spreads**.

-Finally, one of the clones that Super Jumped will cast **Radiant Sacrament**, a large donut AoE.
+Finally, one of the clones that J Jumped will cast **Radiant Sacrament**, a large donut AoE.
 At the end of the mechanic, players need to be under this clone.

 To resolve Fate Calibration Beta:
 - The **Light Beacon** plants themselves on the yellow dot (commonly referred to as the nipple by players) left of the A waymark, near the wall.
 See as per the blue circle below:

 ![image](https://github.com/nozzyxx/materiaraiding/assets/160133948/3ae1207d-22e5-4bab-ad39-ada5ef35f38c)

 - The **Dark Beacon** plants dead centre of the 2 waymark.
-After the forced march, they will bait the east Super Jump.
+After the forced march, they will bait the east J Jump.

 The remaining players will then position themselves relative to the 2 waywark:
 - **All light players** (regardless of what your debuff is), plus the **Dark with Christmas Tether** should stand on the north western corner of the 2 waymark.
 This ensures the Christmas tethers are close at the end of the march.
 - **Dark with Nothing** should stand on the western side of the 2 waymark.
-As they have no tether to worry about, we send them hard west in the forced march, so they can bait the west Super Jump after.
+As they have no tether to worry about, we send them hard west in the forced march, so they can bait the west J Jump after.
 - **Dark with Blue Tether** should stand on the south western corner of the 2 waymark.
-This puts them south to not only position them far away from the Light with Blue Tether (who will be north), but to also bait the south Super Jump after.
+This puts them south to not only position them far away from the Light with Blue Tether (who will be north), but to also bait the south J Jump after.

 The diagram below shows a simple layout of where everyone will stand, given that the yellow box is the 2 waymark.